SmartiOSDev/Focus-YouTube/README.md

-# Focus YouTube
+# Focus Tuber
-**Focus YouTube** extension is most use to hide/block content for YouTube app.
+**Focus Tuber** extension is most use to hide/block content for YouTube app.
 This app use for focus and distraction free YouTube browsing experience.

 **Download iOS Application**